swcarpentry-ja/carpentries-coc/topic_folders/communications/tools/zoom_rooms.md

 - “Gallery view” in the upper right toggles the display to show more participants videos.

 - If a trainee is using Linux and gets the error message "Can not start share, wayland has not been supported yet, please use x11 instead", have them log out of Zoom and log back in.
-On the login screen there is a gear with a dropdown menu there choose the option with x11.
+On the login screen there is a gear with a dropdown menu there, choose the option with x11.

 ### Scheduling Zoom Rooms

-Zoom Room 1 is scheduled by The Carpentries Core Team for online instructor training events.
+Zoom Room 1 is scheduled by The Carpentries core team for online instructor training events.
 Zoom Room 2 is for Community Discussions and Instructor Training Demos.
 These events are scheduled by Discussion Hosts and Trainers using Calendly.
 Attendees can sign up to attend these events on the relevant Etherpads.

 - Community Discussions:
   - [Calendly for Hosts](https://calendly.com/carpentries-discussion-sessions/thecarpentries)